 3. Pivot Tables

 These are tables which summarise, and allow you to count, sum, and average amongst other calculations according to the data you require.
 When you know how to do this, it becomes even easier to crunch data and create reports that your business needs.
+Get a glimpse to PivotTables from here.

 This handy little Excel skin is a function that sum cells that meet specific but multiple criteria.
 It is often used when adjacent cells meet criteria based on dates, text and numbers.
 In other words, it’s a way of sorting through data on a spreadsheet efficiently.